apache/tvm-rfcs/rfcs/0067-quarterly-releases.md

 # Reference-level explanation

 Prior to a release a new, lightweight vote would instead be used to nominate a release manager, a committer who will be responsible for guiding along the release process.
-Releases will roughly match the quarterly [calendar dates](https://en.wikipedia.org/wiki/Calendar_year#Quarters) shifted two weeks earlier (Q1: mid March, Q2: mid June, Q3: mid September, Q4: mid December).
+Releases will be published roughly every three months, with one in January, April, July and October.
 The release manager will have final say on all dates and consideration should be given for their personal schedule.
 The timeline will be as follows:

 * Three weeks prior to the release
     * The release manager will cut a release branch and create a new tag